Information about Redd Barna – Save the Children Norway

 The situation facing the majority of the worlds’ children is a matter of serious concern.
 Save the Children Norway’s program, advocacy and campaign work addresses the rights of the poorest and most marginalized children and towards governments to close the opportunity gaps and ensure equitable progress and outcomes for children.

-Save the Children fights for children’s right to learn, stay healthy and be protected
+Save the Children fights for children’s right to learn, stay healthy and be protected.

 Our organisation